brandonsohxy/ID-Assignment1/README.md

 \*Menu - Plan on adding a button at the bottom of the page where it says "Secret Recipe".
 Upon clicking it would lead to another page where it will mock Plankton and RickRoll the user.

+\*About - Plan on adding and action page after user clicks submit.

 <!-- - Another feature idea -->

 ## Technologies Used